sky-visionX/F-SCP/README.md

 This is an pytorch implementation of 《F-SCP: An Automatic Prompt Generation Method for Specific Classes based on Visual Language Pre-training Models》.
 In this paper, we propose a novel automatic prompt generation method called F-SCP (Filter-based Specific Class Prompt), which distinguishes itself from the CoOp-UC (Unified Context) model and the CoOp-CSC model.
 Our approach focuses on prompt generation for low-accuracy classes and similar classes.
 We add the Filter and
 SCP modules to the prompt generation architecture.
-The Filter module selects the poorly classified classes, and then reproduce the prompts through the SCP (Specific Class Prompt) module to replace the prompts of specific classes. </br>
+The Filter module selects the poorly classified classes, and then reproduces the prompts through the SCP (Specific Class Prompt) module to replace the prompts of specific classes. </br>